WVURAIL/dspira/tools/lesson-audit-2026-09-26.md

 - The velocity-curve and interferometry notebooks executed all ten code cells.
 Five figure scripts produced their PNGs.
 - All 19 IQ example code cells executed.
 Numerical checks recover the expected ±20 MHz tones and increased image leakage with gain imbalance.
 - A finite FM test recovered a 1 kHz input at 999.88 Hz after the corrected conversion to 48 kHz audio.
 - Current-site mobile overflow and text-contrast checks pass.
 Search/history, math formatting, asset compatibility, and redirect tests pass.
+Browser checks confirm FM equations render and search handles matches, no matches, and clearing.

 ## Repairs